 What size for a whole house?

-Estate cleanouts move a lot of material — furniture, appliances, decades of stored items.
+Estate cleanouts move a lot of material: furniture, appliances, and decades of stored items.
 A 20-yard handles a typical home; a large or fully-furnished house usually needs a 30 or 40-yard.
 If you're clearing in stages or only tackling a few rooms, a 15-yard can work.
 When you're between sizes, go up: a second haul costs more than the extra room.

 Sort before you toss